Race factors into Dem runoff for Georgia secretary of state - NewsBreak

 Race factors into Dem runoff for Georgia secretary of state

-ATLANTA — (AP) — The Democratic primary battle for Georgia secretary of state – the top elections official in a critical swing state – may come down to questions about how party faithful view diversity and the representation of Black women.
+The Democratic primary battle for Georgia secretary of state – the top election s official in a critical swing state – may come down to questions about how party faithful view diversity and the representation of Black women.

 State Rep. Bee Nguyen, the daughter of Vietnamese immigrants, is considered the front-runner for the June 21 runoff and has raised far more money than former state Rep. Dee Dawkins-Haigler, who is Black.
 Nguyen is endorsed by Stacey Abrams, the Georgia nominee for governor whose organizing efforts were widely credited for driving President Joe Biden’s narrow win here in 2020.